 We tailor each student's academic program to cover his or her chosen geographical area of study from a variety of academic disciplinary viewpoints.

 Students select a region of the world in which they have a particular interest and will concentrate their studies.
-Four choices are available: East Asia, Europe, Latin America, or a student-defined region such as Africa or the Middle East that is selected by the student with the approval of the Director of International Area Studies.
+Four choices are available: East Asia, Europe, Latin America, or a student-defined region such as Africa or the Middle East that is selected by the student with the approval of the Director of Global & Regional Studies.

 Check Off List for: Global and Regional Studies